 Observations on the number of larvae per plant was recorded from ten randomly selected plants from each variety, which were then averaged to represent the number of larvaee per plant.
 Similarly, pod damage observations were taken from ten randomly selected plants, in each plot.
 The number of damaged pods and total number of pods were counted in each variety.
 The per cent pod damage was worked out using the following formula.

-Per cent pod damage =No, of damaged pods Total number of pods ×100
+Per cent pod damage =No. of damaged pods Total number of pods ×100

 Observation on the total number of pods per plant and damaged pods per plant were recorded from ten randomly selected plants from each variety from 60, 75 and 90 days after sowing.
 Seeds harvested from each variety were dried, weighed and seed yield (kg/plot) was recorded in each variety, later converted into kg/ha.